What Is Your Breaking Point?

 What Is Your Breaking Point? is the seventh studio album by Afrobeat and Afrofunk collective BANTU released on June 9, 2023, on Soledad Productions.
-The album features a unique fusion of Afrobeat, Afrofunk and various Yourba musical influences.
-It explores themes of Africa's brain drain, post colonial trauma, gender oppression and social class discrimination.
+The album features a fusion of Afrobeat, Afrofunk and Yourba musical influences.
+It explores themes of Africa's brain drain, post colonial trauma, gender oppression, social and class discrimination.

 Background

-The album was recorded over a six-month period from mid-2022 to early 2023 and marked a significant creative endeavor for the band.
-Led by frontman Ade Bantu, BANTU aimed to create a musical journey that challenges conventional genres and invites listeners to reflect on the oppressive forces stifling individual and collective growth.
+The album was recorded over a six-month period from mid 2022 to early 2023 and marked a significant creative endeavour for the band.
+According to Ade Bantu the aim was to create a musical journey that seamlessly incorporates genres while inviting listeners in particular those in Nigeria, to reflect on the oppressive forces stifling individual and collective growth.

-Content

-What Is Your Breaking Point? has ten tracks, each delving into different aspects of the album's overarching themes.
-The album features a blend of rhythmic grooves, socially conscious lyrics, and intricate instrumentation, showcasing the band's versatility and artistic depth.

 Themes and lyrical content

-The album's title serves as a central theme, prompting listeners to consider their own limits and explore the breaking points that shape their lives.
-The lyrics address a range of topics, from societal norms and expectations to female empowerment, the scramble for Africa's resources, Nigeria's End SARS protest movement, resurgence of Coup d'etas on the African continent and the ongoing brain drain.
-BANTU's signature style of storytelling and impactful messaging is evident throughout the album.
+The album's title serves as a central theme, prompting listeners in Nigeria in particular to confront the social and political conditions under which they are currently living.
+It asks the question: how much longer are they are willing to tolerate the status quo.
+The lyrics address a range of topics, from divide and rule partisan politics, corruption, religious fanaticism, female empowerment, the scramble for Africa's resources, the Nigeria's End SARS protest movement, resurgence of Coup d'etas on the African continent and the ongoing brain drain.
+BANTU's signature style of storytelling, impactful messaging, and intricate instrumentation, showcasing the band's musical versatility and artistic depth is evident throughout the album.

 Collaboration

-The single track "Na Me Own My Body" a song centered on the empowerment of women features a collaborations with notable African-American rapper Akua Naru.
-The songs is also a direct riposte to Nigeria’s former President Buhari’s infamous quip during a visit to Germany that his wife’s place was in the kitchen and bedroom.
+The single track "Na Me Own My Body" a song centered on the empowerment of women features the groups two female vocalists taking on lead vocal duties.
+It features a collaborations with African-American rapper Akua Naru.
+The songs is also a direct response to Nigeria's former President Buhari's infamous quip during a visit to Germany where he remarked that his wife's place was in the kitchen and bedroom.